 When cooked until tender parsnips have a lovely, starchy texture that works beautifully roasted or added to soups and stews.
 Add parsnips the same way you would add carrots or potatoes to stews, knowing that they'll have a nuttier flavor than carrots and a sweeter, more distinctive, and less starchy flavor than potatoes.

-Know, too, that arsnips pair particularly well with other root vegetables like potatoes, carrots, celery root, and turnips.
+Know, too, that parsnips pair particularly well with other root vegetables like potatoes, carrots, celery root, and turnips.
 I like to cut them into chunks (removing the woody core, of course) and cook them along with potatoes when making mashed potatoes to add a slightly nutty edge.